 A forum I am on for Web Producers asked for tips on Web site management.
 I, being the prolix sort I am, generated more than LinkedIn could take, so here is the full list, of interest only to people who create or look after web sites, but offered to them for what it’s worth.
 Slightly updated, 2/20/2018.

 Random Website Production Tips courtesy of Arthur Smith

-- I’ve found it useful to make sure people put their names (or at least initials) on all concept stage and later docs (specs, treatments, mission statements, wireframes, page designs, whatever.
-I used to only ask for dates, but “signing your work” can actually improve quality and it is also a godsend later when you are trying to track something down from an archive.
+- Sign your work: I’ve found it useful to make sure people put their names (or at least initials) on all concept stage and later docs (specs, treatments, mission statements, wireframes, page designs, whatever).
+I used to only ask for dates, but “signing your work” may actually improve quality and it is also a godsend later when you are trying to track something down from an archive.

 - Responsive from the get go: Checking responsive view compatibility really early and being psychologically prepared to clip the wings of a really nice design solution and content strategy if it’s not feasible.

-- Be prepared for clients’ (or partners) non-use of proposed workflow tools for content, delivery and review etc. To paraphrase Dorothy Parker, you can lead a client to BaseCamp, Google Drive, DropBox, SharePoint or whatever, but you can’t make them click.
-Most people are reluctant to add another tool into their work ecosystem, and a vendor seldom has the leverage to make it happen.
-I try to ask how clients already provide copy, visual assets, and do review for existing project, and then work out a compromise approach based on that that’s bearable for the web team.
+- Workflow realism: Be prepared for clients’ (or partners) non-use of proposed workflow tools for content, delivery and review etc. To paraphrase Dorothy Parker, you can lead a client to BaseCamp, Google Drive, DropBox, SharePoint or whatever, but you can’t make them click.
+Most people are reluctant to add another tool to their work ecosystem, and a vendor seldom has the leverage to persuade them to do so.
+I ask how clients already work with copy, visual assets, and do review for existing projects, and then work out an approach based on that that’s bearable for the web team.
 It is often email attachments, the bane of any web producer, but then I put them in the tool I need and name them using the production convention.
 I work on small sites, and I realize something this ad hoc may not scale.

-- Consider Keynote, (or if you must, PowerPoint ) for concept and design stage work.
+- Presentation tools for sketches: Consider Keynote, (or if you must, PowerPoint ) for concept and design stage work.
 If your designers are comfortable with it and particularly if you are working from a family of templates, have designers create plausible Keynote “page shells” that then can be updated by producers and writers to iterate content strategy.
-This is sort of a hack, as it’s not what Keynote is for, per se, but it is much more convenient (and less costly) that working on content revisions in a designer/Photoshop workflow.
-For one thing, text is Keynote is much easier to move around and chunk, and the graphics tools are sufficient at least to wireframe, or even do simple page design.
+This is sort of a hack, and it’s not what Keynote is for, per se, but it is much more convenient (and less costly) that working on content revisions in a designer/Photoshop workflow.
+For one thing, text in Keynote is much easier to move around and chunk, and the graphics tools are sufficient at least to wireframe, or even do simple page design.
 Photoshop (or other image tools, are not text friendly).
 Don’t leave the designer and developer out of this phase, though.
-It’s possible to create something in Keynote that is insane to design or develop.
-Periodic check ins on feasibility and implications are good, as is working from a shell that both the designer and developer have seen and ok’d.
+It’s possible to create something in Keynote that is insane to execute.
+Periodic check ins on feasibility and implications are good, as is working from a shell that both the designer and developer have seen and ok’d, or better participated in.

-- If you are in a WordPress world, or other theme-based platform, don’t move to the theme choice stage. before content strategy is established.
+- Restrain your theme addiction: If you are in a WordPress world, or other theme-based platform, don’t move to the theme choice stage until content strategy is established.
 (This is really hard for me, and others I’m betting.
 There are so many themes, and it’s fun to think in a preliminary way about your project and then go “theme shopping”.)
 The danger is you start thinking about the project in terms of what the theme will do, rather than what the project goals are.
 (It’s a version of having all those typefaces available in a design program: sort of irresistible to try them out early on.)
 It’s also a waste of time learning a theme and its quirks, only to find out you won’t use it later.
 (Although this only happens once in my experience!)
 If you are building a theme from scratch, or redoing most or all of the CSS, then this would not necessarily apply.
 Still good to have a clear idea of what success looks like for your content first.

-- Do a weekly report email to clients with a PDF print of the milestones from your project spreadsheet or PM tool, and color code tasks: on time (green), behind, (red) ahead (blue), not started (black), so it can be glanced at (but not edited).
+- Stay in touch: Do a weekly report email to clients, include milestones from your project spreadsheet or PM tool, and color code tasks: on time (green), behind, (red) ahead (blue), not started (black), so it can be glanced at (but not edited).

-- Document as you go.
+- Keep track: Document as you go.
 (Like flossing easy to say, hard to do).

-- If timelines change, be realistic: If some stage takes a lot more time than it was scheduled and budgeted for, after you have told yourself the “Just So story” that you will “catch up” later.
+- If timelines change, be realistic: If some stage takes a lot more time than it was scheduled and budgeted for, the natural tendency is to believe the “Just So story” that you will “catch up” later.
 If the first stage took twice as long, it’s likely that the other stages will take twice as long.
-Make an alternate Plan-B version of the schedule that uses the delay as a factor for all remaining stages.
-That is, if it took the client 10 weeks instead of 5 to provide copy and signoff on concept spec, multiply all remaining stages (page designs, alpha, testing, whatever) by 2 and see where that gets you.
-Figure out how you could manage such a schedule, and if you have ice-water in your veins, (I don’t) find a professional and respectful way to address this with your client.
-This isn’t very comfortable, but even if you are just thinking through it yourself, and still have to slog through the project, it is helpful to know for load balancing other projects, “worst case project A may go 2x over, that would mean that project B would move to this date.”
-It should also be done for problems that arise from other sources, within the team or you, or a new software release, etc. Hard though it is to face, events like this are much easier to at least note at the time they occur, than when you are deep in “overtime” trying to figure out what to do.
+Make an alternate Plan-B version of the schedule that uses this delay as a factor for all remaining stages.
+For example, if it took the client 10 weeks instead of 5 to provide copy and signoff on concept spec, multiply all remaining stages (page designs, alpha, testing, whatever) by 2 and see where that gets you.
+Figure out how you could manage such a schedule, and find a professional and respectful way to address this with your client.
+This isn’t very comfortable, but even if you are just thinking through it yourself is useful.
+As difficult as it may be to bring up a delay like this with a client, it is easier than trying miraculously do work in half the time.
+Even if you end up eating the time, your client and team may well respect you for being realistic about it.